-Repositories can be created with the -V options or republished with the -F option with a membership requirement.
+Repositories can be created with the $-\nabla$ options or republished with the -F option with a membership requirement.
 Clients that mount repositories with a membership requirement will grant or deny access to the repository based on the decision made by an authorization helper.
 See Section Authorization Helpers for details on authorization helpers.

-For instance, a repository can be configured to grant access to a repository only to those users that have an X.509 certificate with a certain DN.

-Note: The corresponding client-side X.509 authorization helper is not part of CernVM-FS but is provided as a third-party plugin by the Open Science Grid.
+For instance, a repository can be configured to grant access to a repository only to those users that have a X.509 certificate with a certain DN.
+Note that the corresponding client-side X.509 authorization helper is not part of CernVM-FS but is provided as a third-party plugin by the Open Science Grid.

-A membership requirement makes most sense if the repository is served by an HTTPS server that requires client-side authentication.
-Due to the access control, such repositories cannot be replicated to Stratum 1 servers, nor benefit from site proxies.
-They tend to be either part of a (non CernVM-FS) HTTPS content distribution network, or they might be installed for very few users that, for example, require access to licensed software.
+A membership requirement makes most sense if the repository is served by an HTTPS server that requires clientside authentication.
+Note that such repositories cannot be replicated to Stratum 1 servers.
+Such repositories also cannot benefit from site proxies.
+Instead, such repositories are either part of a (non CernVM-FS) HTTPS content distribution network or they might be installed for a small number of users that, for example, require access to licensed software.